 Just like the Messages app in iOS, the Messages app on Mac allows you to send and receive attachments via iMessage or SMS.
-Over time, these attachments can take up a lot of storage space and even keep a running history of the things you’ve been sending and are receiving if they’re not dealt with.
+Over time, these attachments can take up a lot of storage space.
+And even keeps a running history of the things you’ve been sending and are receiving if they’re not dealt with.

-In this tutorial, we’ll show you how you can go through your attachment history in your Messages conversations to delete unwanted attachments that are eating up your storage space.
+Here we’ll show you how you can go through your attachment history in Messages to delete unwanted attachments that are eating up storage space.

 Attachments in the Mac’s Messages app

 Attachments can come in many forms, whether that might be an image file, video file, document, spreadsheet, PDF file, audio file, or something else.
-In any case, they use up storage space on your computer, and it also takes up valuable resources on your computer to constantly load those attachments when you look through your messaging history in your Messages app.
+In any case, they use up storage space on your computer.
+And they take up valuable resources on your computer to constantly load those attachments in your Messages app.

-In terms of privacy, keeping all your sent and received attachments in your Mac’s Messages app leaves you wide open for snooping, especially since you’re likely to leave your Mac turned on throughout the day and the auto-lock function on the Mac is set far longer than on any iOS device by default.
+In terms of privacy, keeping all your sent and received attachments in your Mac’s Messages app leaves you wide open for snooping.

 How to delete attachments from the Mac Messages app

-If you’re like me, then you probably send and receive a lot of attachments in iMessage or SMS with your friends, co-workers, and your significant other.
+If you’re like me, then you probably send and receive a lot of attachments in Messages with your friends, co-workers, and your significant other.
 You can use a function built into your Mac’s Messages app to easily delete attachment histories in bulk so you don’t have to waste any time going through your conversations deleting attachments one-by-one.

 Obviously, you should save anything of importance before canning it.
 If you’ve already done that, then you actually have two copies of the file saved locally on your computer – one in the Messages app attachment archive, and one wherever you saved it to.
 If you haven’t already saved a copy of important attachments, we’d recommend you do that before starting this guide.